Lucía Topolansky: Political offices

 She served as a Representative for Montevideo from 2000 to 2005 and she subsequently became a Senator.
 In the 2009 election, she received the highest number of votes for Senator as the leader of the 609 electoral list.

 She was considered as a possible running mate for Tabaré Vázquez, the presidential candidate of the ruling coalition, in the 2014 elections.

 Acting President of Uruguay

-On 26 November 2010, due to the absence of both President Mujica and Vice-President Danilo Astori, she became Acting President, making her the first woman to assume the Uruguay presidential powers and duties.
+On 26 November 2010, due to the absence of both President Mujica and Vice-President Danilo Astori, she became acting President, as she was the senator who received the most personal votes in the 2009 election.
+This made her the first woman to assume the Uruguay presidential powers and duties.
 This brief tenure as acting president lasted until 28 November 2010, when Vice President Astori returned to Uruguay.

 This state of affairs came about because of a clause in the Uruguayan Constitution, which stipulates that the Presidential powers & duties passes temporarily to the leader of the largest elected grouping in the Upper House, if both the President and the Vice President are absent from the territory of the Republic.